 Write 3-4 pages that outline which research methods you intend to use and the problems associated with your methodology.
-Discuss which methods would be best to use- whether statistical, historical or ethnographic, or a mixture of the two.
-Note any specific difficulties that you may encounter using such methods - numbers of respondents, access to fieldwork or archives, etc. - and explain how they might be resolved.
+Discuss which methods would be best to use- whether qualitative or quantitative, historical or ethnographic, or a mixture of the two.
+Note any specific difficulties that you may encounter using such methods - sampling, reliability, numbers of respondents, access to fieldwork or archives, etc. - and explain how they might be resolved.
 Discuss the ethical issues, if any, associated with the methods used, and how you propose to get round any material or ethical difficulties identified.
-Pay attention to your positionality when you write about methods: is your gender/race/class/nationality important to co-construct 1) the type of information you find, or 2) your interpretation, or 3) the reception of your interpretation.
-Guidelines for the commentator:
+Pay attention to your positionality when you write about methods: is your gender/race/class/nationality important to co-construct 1) the type of data collected, or 2) your interpretation of your data, or 3) the reception of your interpretation of the data.

 Discuss whether you think the data collected (interviews, observation, survey, archives) suffers from a problem of reliability?
 Or validity? (criteria internal reliability and validity) If there are problems with either the reliability or validity of the data, how can the author come around?
 Find new data sources?
 Complement the data collection with another technique?
 Is the data fit to answer the theoretical question?
 If there is a problem of validity, should the author change the research question so that we do not run into the same problems? (criteria of theoretical fit) Has the author said something about how the data will be analysed, and how the analysis will allow him/her to produce new knowledge?
 Is the author reflexive enough about the limits of his or her research?

-WEEKS 12 &13 Presentation of Final Proposals
+WEEK 13 Discussion of Final Proposals

-(May 18 & 25)

-Guidelines for the writer:

 Write an abstract in which you summarize your proposed research question, methodology, and case selection.
 Add a detailed timetable outlining the order of steps, and complete the bibliography.
 Add all the write-ups and send the first draft of your research proposal to everyone.

-Guidelines for the commentator: In general, do you think the selection of cases and the data-collection methods will allow your colleague to answer his/her research question?
-WEEK 14 Conclusion & Final Comments on proposal (by individual appointments) (June 1)
+In general, do you think the selection of cases and the data-collection methods will allow your colleague to answer his/her research question?

+WEEK 14 Conclusion